 What Information Should I Obtain Immediately After a Car Accident?

 - You should write down the following information:

 - Drivers’ names & contact information

 - Drivers’ insurance information

 - License plate numbers of all cars involved

 - Passengers’ names & contact information

 Should I Talk to The Police After the Accident?

 Yes, you should explain how the accident occurred but you should not incriminate yourself or take any fault for the accident.

-For car accidents, the statute of limitations in Colorado is 3 years from teh day of the accident.
-These time limits are often strict and if you fail to take legal action before the statute of limitations are up, there's a high possibility your case will not be heard.
+For car accidents, the statute of limitations in Colorado is 3 years from the day of the accident.
+These time limits are often strict and if you fail to take legal action before the statute of limitations is up, there’s a high possibility your case will not be heard.